-You can claim as a deduction the payments you make directly to the custodial parent, to a court, or the Department of Revenue (DOR).
-You can claim child support paid directly from your Unemployment Insurance, Workers Comp, or other income source.
+You can claim the child support you pay directly to the custodial parent, to a court, or the Department of Revenue (DOR).
+You can claim child support paid directly from your Unemployment Insurance, Social Security, Workers Comp, or other income sources.

 Proof of child support payments

-There are two factors you need to verify to get this deduction– the amount you pay and your legal obligation to make child support payments.
+There are two factors you need to verify for DTA to excluded child support from your income – the amount you pay and your legal obligation to make child support payments.

 In three situations, DTA should accept one verification to prove both the amount of child support you pay and your legal obligation to support: